StarID¶

 StarID

 routines, although they don’t need to be.
-The camera attitude, position, and velocity are generally passed from theOpNavImage
+The camera attitude, position, velocity, and a priori orientation are generally passed from theOpNavImage

 When everything is correctly set in an instance of